 The ultimate blogging course for those of you who want to monetize your blogs with automated affiliate marketing and more importantly selling your own products.
 I went back and forth for months on whether or not to invest in this course.
 It’s not among the most expensive ones out there but $297 is still a good chunk of money.

 Oh boy, what a mistake that was.
 I wish I had this course during lockdown, I would have gotten so much done!

-MailerLite is an easy to use email marketing software perfect for new bloggers.
-They have an excellent free plan and even their paid plans are cheaper than some competitors.
+The best thing about Flodesk is that you pay a flat rate no matter how many subscribers you have.
 With the drag and drop builder, it’s super easy to create eyecatching newsletters people will be looking forward to reading.
-They also have a ton of templates for newsletters and landing pages which is why I chose them in the first place.
-After settling on MailerLite I managed to grow my email list from 0 to 5000 in just months!
+They also have a ton of beautiful and inspiring templates, which is why I chose them in the first place.
+After settling on Flodesk I managed to grow my email list from 0 to 5000 in just months.

 Adobe Lightroom is my all-time favorite photo editing software.
 I’m so glad I took the time to learn it back when I first got into blogging and Instagram.
 I hunkered down over a weekend with youtube tutorials on the tv and my mac in my lap.
 While it has a lot of awesome features, it did not take as long to learn as I had imagined.

 For only $9.99 a month, I get access to Photoshop, Lightroom CC and Lightroom Classic + 20GB cloud storage.